-Nutrition research plays an integral role in how we understand the impacts of various foods and/or behaviors on our health.
-In an ideal setting, researchers conduct experiments with the hope to draw conclusions based on direct interventions.
 These Randomized Controlled Trials (RCTs) are considered the “gold standard” of scientific research.
-In RCTs, participants are randomly placed into different groups.
-One group receives the hypothesized treatment (for example, a diet low in “processed” foods) and the other receives some kind of control intervention (for example, a diet high in “processed” foods).
 RCTs are usually performed in a controlled setting (such as in a lab) where external influences are limited.
 Though ideal, RCTs are too expensive and impractical to conduct long-term (plus, we can’t expect study participants to fully follow diet rules when we know that success rates with dieting are insanely low).

-Because of the limitations with RCTs, most food- and diet-related research is observational.
-The goal of observational research is to observe patterns in behaviors over time (such as the impact of eating X amount of added sugar per day).
+Because of the limitations of RCTs, most food- and diet-related research is observational.
+The goal of observational research is to observe patterns in behaviors over time (such as “the impact of eating X amount of added sugar per day“).
 From here, researchers can draw associations between levels of intake with various health outcomes, most notably the development of heart disease, diabetes, etc. When conducting observational studies, researchers often look back in time, using medical records, participant self-report, and sometimes even blood samples, to collect information.
 Observational studies are super interesting as they help to identify any potential associations between our behaviors and our health.
-Though helpful, there are four major limitations with observational research:
+Though helpful, there are major limitations with observational research:

 The first is time.
 For practical reasons, an observational period is usually short: from a couple of weeks to a few years.
 Short studies make it difficult to draw statistically significant conclusions.
 In other words, were the associations true or did they happen by chance?
 The second limitation is relying on study participants to self-report their food intake.
 Can you remember what you ate on a Tuesday 3 months ago?
 Drawing conclusions based on self-report is very unreliable!
-The third and most problematic limitation is the potential for confounding variables.
+The third is study design: who participated in the study?
+How may participants completed the study?
+For example, a study performed on men, ages 65-80, is not applicable to a group of adolescent dancers.
+And last is the potential for confounding variables.

 Confounding variables are anything that could impact what is observed in a study.
 Examples include alcohol consumption and cigarette smoking.
 While researchers often use statistical methods to try to control for these confounding variables (for example, separating the participants who smoke versus those who do not smoke), it’s impossible to control for everything.
 Other confounding variables that can have a huge impact on health outcomes include socioeconomic status, race, and even degree of disordered eating.